-Artificial Intelligence (AI) is destined to change the way we work, live, travel, entertain ourselves and stay healthy.
+Artificial Intelligence or AI technology is destined to change the way we work, live, travel, entertain ourselves and stay healthy.
 It will also change public safety and almost every other aspect of government.

 Many recent changes will impact the use of AI.
 Last fall, the Trump administration issued a series of guidelines related to the integration of AI into public-sector use.
 It was immediately obvious that AI was coming to government and the administration obviously felt that some guidance was necessary.